LauritsSkov/Introgression-detection/README.md

 The way the model works is by removing variation found in an outgroup population and then using the remaining variants binning the genome into regions of different variant density.
 If the model works well we would expect that introgressed regions have higher variant density than non-introgressed - because they have spend more time accumulation variation that is not found in the outgroup.

+An example on simulated data is provided below:

 The method is now published in PlosGenetics and can be found here: [Detecting archaic introgression using an unadmixed outgroup](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007641) This paper is describing and evaluating the method.